TanStack/table/docs/src/api/column.md

 id: number
 ```

-The depth of the column (if grouped) relative to the root column definition array.
+The depth of the column (if grouped) relative to the root column def array.

 #### `accessorFn`